Bart Macomber: The "greatest football upset of all time"

 Zuppke and Macomber combined for five undefeated seasons, three at Oak Park High School (1910–1912) and two at Illinois (1914–1915).
 However, in Macomber's senior year, the Illini lost three games to Colgate, Ohio State and Chicago.
 Late in the 1916 season, Illinois was scheduled to play the west's top team, the University of Minnesota.
 Minnesota had beaten Iowa 67–0, Wisconsin 54–0, and Chicago (a team that beat Illinois) 49–0.
 Before the game, sports writer Ring Lardner published a letter to Zuppke urging him to stay in Chicago and see a play.
 Lardner joked that "the lucky players were those on crutches, since they would not have to face the northern monster."
 Macomber later recalled Zuppke's pre-game strategy as follows:"We began practicing.
 We were so nervous and upset we could not even hang onto the ball.
 Coach Bob soon saw that the whole effort was useless.
 He was afraid it would only demoralize us for the next day.
 So he called practice off.
 He waited a bit for full attention and said, 'If you are going to be slaughtered tomorrow, you might as well break training and have a good time tonight.'
 He told us to try to relax, to eat and drink whatever we liked, maybe see a show.
-We trooped back to our hotel, the Radison.
+We trooped back to our hotel, the Radisson.
 The whole squad of 25, including coaching staff, napped and idled the afternoon away.
 That evening we went on the town.
 No one counted the drinks or the beers.
 We ate large dinners and moved the celebration over to a burlesque house.
 There was no bed check."